-Figure A8.1 presents a simple model of student demand and state and local government support.
+Figure A9.1 presents a simple model of student demand and state and local government support.
 The right side of the graph is a standard demand curve (D) showing student enrollment as a function of student tuition and fees.
-Enrollment is measured in terms of total credit hour equivalents (CHEs) and expressed as a percentage of the college's current CHE production.
+Enrollment is measured in terms of total credit hour equivalents (CHEs) and expressed as a percentage of the colleges' current CHE production.
 Current student tuition and fees are represented by p', and state and local government support covers C% of all costs.
-At this point in the analysis, it is assumed that the college has only two sources of revenues: 1) student tuition and fees and 2) state and local government support.
+At this point in the analysis, it is assumed that the colleges have only two sources of revenues: 1) student tuition and fees and 2) state and local government support.

-FIGURE A8.1: Student demand and government funding
+FIGURE A9.1: Student demand and government funding by tuition and fees